anastar99/ZotNotify/README.md

 # uci-soc-monitor
-- class filled? monitor it till it opens again
+- class filled? monitor it till it opens again...